Year One / Level 4:

 Year Three / Level 6:

-Independent Project (40 credits)
+Independent Project OR Work-based Learning Project (40 credits)

 During this year you will complete an independent research or enquiry-based project of a practical or theoretical nature.
 You may choose to build on the options that you explored last year or you might want to tailor your project to support your future career aspirations.
 The project is the culmination of your three years of study, building upon the knowledge gained in year one and the understanding developed in year two it allows you to refine your skills and will enable you to demonstrate independence in your approach to research and enhance project planning experience.
 You will supported and guided through then process by an academic supervisor.